-Looking for ways to encourage your children not only to eat healthy but WANT to?
-Check out how to raise kids who want to eat healthy.
+Want to encourage your child to not only eat good food, but WANT to?
+Discover effective tips on how to raise kids who want to eat healthy.

 1. Offer your child the same food you eat

-Do you have a ‘kids’ menu in your home?
-You know what I’m talking about.
+Do you have a “kids menu” in your home?
 While the adults eat salmon cakes and salad, the kids eat toast and pasta with no sauce.

 2. Offer a variety of food

-Instead of preparing a ‘kids menu,’ do this: cook a healthy meal, then serve it with something you know your kids will enjoy.
+Instead of preparing a “kids menu,” cook a healthy meal, then serve it with something you know your kids will enjoy.
 For my kids, that’s fruit.
 They eat their main meal first—at least try a few bites—along with their fruit.

 3. Don’t make dessert or junk food a reward

-Have you told your kids, “Finish your plate before you get a cookie”?
+Have you told your kids, “Finish your plate before you get ice cream and cookies”?

 Seems reasonable since they’ll be motivated to finish their main meal.
 The downside?
 They see dessert and junk food as the desirable food, and everything else the means to get there.